 3. I'LL KILL YOU

 I didn't know what to rate this one.
 It simply is what it is: a 30-minute track that encompasses all of X JAPAN: metal, ballad, symphonic elements, and even a bit of experimental elements.
 There are times when this is what you want to hear, and nothing else could possibly satisfy.
 That's why I kept this release.
 The song does not really drag at any point; it has a lot of dynamics and transitions to keep it interesting.
 The part that gets most people is the infamous piano in the final third of the song.
 It starts off nicely enough, but Yoshiki descends into playing-with-his-feet madness.
 Intentional, but it can be a bit tough to listen to, which I think was his point.
 People will be divided on this part.
 Otherwise, if you like X's style, you can't do without this.
+It is the epitome of their symphonic metal work.

 Top 10 Songs